google/jax/docs/pallas/tpu/details.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Many elementwise operations are supported.
-It is worth noting that the hardware generally only supports elementwise compute using 32-bit types.
+It is worth noting that the hardware generally only supports elementwise computation using 32-bit types.
 When loading operands that use lower-precision types, they should generally be upcast to a 32-bit type before applying elementwise ops.